 What Is a Web Developer Apprenticeship?

-A web development apprenticeship is a program that allows new and experienced web developers to learn on the job while getting paid.
+A web development apprenticeship is a subcategory of information technology apprenticeship that allows new and experienced web developers to learn on the job while getting paid.
 Throughout the program, apprentices get to develop relevant skills, build their professional portfolios, and receive a salary at the same time.

 Apprenticeships are popular among bootcamp graduates, online course graduates, and sometimes college graduates.
 Throughout a web development apprenticeship, apprentices are trained and supervised by the team lead.
 These programs often result in permanent employment, as companies often offer full-time positions to apprentices upon completing the program.